chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 #### Networking
 We recommend setting the following environment variables on each node.
 Replace the IP addresses with the actual IP addresses of the nodes.
 The PID has to be set to the ID of the node (0, 1, 2, or 3) for each machine/container individually.
-Use PID=all for a single machine setup.
+Use PID=all for a single-machine setup.
 ```bash
 export IP0=127.0.0.1
 export IP1=127.0.0.1